araobp/stm32-mcu/android/FTDI/README.md

 I used to be a Java programmer, but I prefer Kotlin these days.

-In this project, I will just develop a simple terminal application with the driver.
+In this project, I will just develop a simple skelton with the driver.